The Bahamas

 Issuing Organization:

-The Bahamas Film Commission, operating under the Ministry of Tourism, Investments and Aviation.
+Film permits in The Bahamas are coordinated through the Bahamas Film Commission, which operates under the Ministry of Tourism, Investments & Aviation.

 Required Documents: